sidbhaskar/Synapse.io/README.md

 Query results are automatically transformed into easily digestible visual formats such as charts, graphs, or tables, making data interpretation intuitive and quick.

 - Cross-Platform Compatibility:
-Built using Flutter, Synapse.io offers a consistent, high-performance experience across both iOS and Android devices, maximizing its reach and usability.
+Built using Flutter, Synapse.io offers a consistent, high-performance experience across Android devices, maximizing its reach and usability.

 - Real-time Database Connection:
 The app maintains a live connection to databases, allowing for real-time data retrieval and analysis.
 This ensures that users always have access to the most up-to-date information.